 Imagine an enchanted trail lit up by 2000 LED lights.
 At the foot of the Baarburg hill, the organizers have set up a 1.5-kilometer, one-way trail for all ages: Lichterweg Baar.
 Start from Kapelle Heiligkreuz and keep a safe distance between groups.
 (Daily from 5 - 11 PM)

 Nov 27 - Jan 6 in Rheinfelden

-We love Rheinfelden during summer, but we have never been during the holidays.
+We love visiting Rheinfelden during summer, but we have never been during the holidays.
 This season, local businesses and clubs are gearing up to present an exciting line-up of events.
-There's a Jazz concert, visits by Swiss Santa, ice sculpting and more.
+There will be a visit by Swiss Santa and more.
 Those who would rather avoid being among other people can always gaze at the Christmas lights from across the River Rhine.

 Nov 28 in Arbon